-Back to school season is not just a mammoth shift for kids and their families; the traffic, germs and schedule changes affect everyone.
-Just try breezing past a K-8 at pick up time.
-Even more notorious are back-to-school illnesses, and just like traffic jams, they spread far beyond the classroom.
+Back to school season is not just a mammoth shift for kids and their families; the Covid-19 guidelines and adjusted schedule changes affect everyone dramatically.
+Just try breezing past a K-8 at pick up time or by a high school.
+Even more notorious are back-to-school illnesses at all ages, and now with COVID hanging over us, the effects spread far beyond the home and classroom.

-If you aren’t already using essential oils to ease stress, clean and disinfect, try incorporating some or all of these easy applications, even before the first day.
-Oils can help naturally keep everyone well through the transition into a new school year.
+If you aren’t already using essential oils to ease stress, clean and disinfect, try incorporating some or all of these easy applications.
+Oils can help naturally keep everyone well through big transition into a new school year.

 Uses for Essential Oils

 Smell has the power to completely transform a person’s mental state.
 With the right oils, this powerful

 scents an calm nervousness and

 help a person—whether parent, teacher or child—to relax.